tunacasserole/ithrive/app/assets/vendors/bower_components/farbtastic/README.md

 Farbtastic 2 uses the html5 canvas element to render a saturation/luminance gradient inside of a hue circle.
 In order to work with Internet Explorer, which does not currently support the canvas element, [Explorer Canvas](http://code.google.com/p/explorercanvas) is needed to translate the canvas usage into features native to Internet Explorer.

-**Notice:** *The 2.x branch is under development and considered not production ready.
+**notification:** *The 2.x branch is under development and considered not production ready.
 If you are interested in a production tested version see the 1.x branch.*

 Farbtastic was originally written by [Steven Wittens](http://acko.net/) and is licensed under the GPL.